pietroepis/business-intelligence/README.md

 Final prediction of l = 10 months (_January 2020_ to _October 2020_) and calculation of Markowitz Optimal Portfolio basing on predicted values

 **Beta**\
-Computation of \beta coefficient both on whole periodo and with sliding window of four months.
+Computation of $\beta$ coefficient both on whole periodo and with sliding window of four months.